4lexandros/GDP---3D-Printing-Farm/Alejandro's Meeting Minutes/README.md

     * Give time for additional iteration after the final solution has been developed.
 * For deciding our project roles keep the hierarchy as flat as possible.
 * Tim wants to be in charge of the Gantt Chart.

+* Ara mentioned the Halo assembly line video https://www.youtube.com/watch?v=3sQfc0VIRMk
+    * We should make a reference to this video in our GDP video :D

 ## UM Friday 11th October 2024
 Vicky and Ben late